 Actions for damages relating to the Dispatch of an Item must be brought within a period of:

-- six months from the day after the day on which La Poste entered the Identifier of the Deposited Item into its system with respect to Items to be dispatched abroad or to the Overseas Collectivities (to the exclusion of Saint-Pierre-et-Miquelon, Saint-Martin and Saint-Barthélemy which are treated in the same way as the Overseas Departments).
+- six months from the day after the day on which Tripperty entered the Identifier of the Deposited Item into its system with respect to Items to be dispatched abroad or to the Overseas Collectivities (to the exclusion of Saint-Pierre-et-Miquelon, Saint-Martin and Saint-Barthélemy which are treated in the same way as the Overseas Departments).

 11. GOVERNING LAW – SETTLEMENT OF DISPUTES